Go-Maun/Keegan-Lawrance-User-Documentation/docs/JetBrains-Account-Setup.md

 <br/>
 ### **7.** Complete Your Account Setup pt.2
 {: .no_toc }
 After filling in your information, click the Submit button at the bottom of the screen.
+<br/><br/>
-This should redirect you to another page and display this window for you.
+You will be redirected to another page and display this window for you.
 This means that you have successfully set-up your JetBrains account!

 ![CLion Successful Account](https://cdn.discordapp.com/attachments/498622698050813962/695025702109446246/unknown.png "CLion account")